 Apply for a Payment Plan Online

-First, you may not have to go through the process of filing Form 9465.
-The IRS states at the top of this form that if you owe $50,000 or less in taxes, you could avoid filing the form and instead set up an installment agreement online.
+If you owe $50,000 or less in taxes, you could avoid filing the form and instead set up an installment agreement online.
 (Visit www.irs.gov/OPA to do this.)
-Applying online can help you speed up the process and create less work for all involved.

 Offer in Compromise

 This request also involves a Form 433: either Form 433-A (OIC) or Form 433-B (OIC) for businesses.
-With this type of request, you would send in an offer along with financial information that shows you are dealing with an issue that prevents you from paying your full balance.
-Your job is to prove to the IRS that your offer amount is all you can pay, so you’re essentially requesting to settle your tax debt with them.
+With this type of request, you send in an offer along with financial information that shows you are dealing with an issue that prevents you from paying your full balance.
 The IRS will most likely approve your offer if what you sent them is all they can reasonably expect to collect from you.

 CNC Status

-The IRS may also approve temporarily delaying collections on your account with CNC status.
-This requires showing them that you are dealing with a financial hardship of some kind.
+The IRS may also approve temporarily delaying collections on your account with CNC status if you are dealing with a financial hardship of some kind.
 But remember that this status is only temporary, and you will have to pay off your full tax bill when your situation improves.

-Your best bet is to work with the IRS on one of the tax relief options.
-Being open and honest about your situation will lead to the best outcome.
-Always talk through your options with a tax attorney, who can guide you through the process of dealing with the IRS.
+Always talk through your tax relief options with a tax attorney, who can guide you through the process of dealing with the IRS.

 Finding Help with IRS Installment Agreements